Caffeine

 Occurrence

-Relatively high levels of caffeine are found in coffee beans, in the leaves of dried, white, green and black tea, cola nuts and guarana berries.
+Caffeine is naturally found in relatively high levels in coffee beans, in the leaves of dried, white, green and black tea, cola nuts and guarana berries.
 The caffeine content in cocoa beans is lower.

-Caffeine is also used in food supplements and medicines (especially painkillers).
+Caffeine is also used as an active ingredient in food supplements and medicines (especially painkillers).

 Health risk